 In addition to high standards, I believe in the importance of being personable and helping students find joy and purpose in their coursework.
-For this reason, before the course begins, I find out which topics students are eager to explore and highlight these as they come up throughout the term.
+For instance, in the typeset assignments mentioned above, students are given the opportunity to turn in a revised copy of their work after receiving initial comments.
+By implementing the feedback that I provide, they are allowed to demonstrate their mastery of the material, to clearly articulate the arguments they are presenting, and to write up their arguments according to the standards of the discipline, directly tying into the course learning outcomes (see Sample Syllabus).
+Moreover, before the course begins, I find out which topics students are eager to explore and highlight these as they come up throughout the term.
 When exams roll around I bake cookies for my students, which softens anxieties by reminding them that I stand behind them-not just in a place of authority, but in encouragement as well.
 Students on sports teams or in choir find me at some of their events, while still others find me volunteering around campus and in local initiatives.
 I have seen these practices build a community where we stand alongside each other, absorbed in common joys both inside and outside the classroom.
 To further build community with students, I also offer the opportunity to sign up for lunch with me throughout the term either as a group or individually.
 Inside the classroom, on the other hand, I build trust and normalizing mistake-making by telling stories about my own challenges when learning certain topics.